rajandev17/Puppy/README.md

 ## :scroll: Description
-Application is about Puppy Adoption, first page displays list of puppies from local data source, clicking on which opens a detail page with form to request for adoption included some animations.
+Application is about Puppy Adoption, first page displays list of puppies from local data source, clicking on which opens a detail page with form to request for adoption, also included some animations.

 ## :bulb: Motivation and Context